 Abstract: Almost 70 million American workers with a high school diploma but without a bachelor’s degree are skilled through alternative routes.
 As workers look for entry points into higher-wage career trajectories, and employers look for untapped talent, short-term, post-high-school workforce training opportunities where learners gain work-relevant skills in service of job attainment have grown in importance as pathways to mobility.
 While 2-year institutions provide much of this training beyond the high school level, there is a variety of for-profit and not-for-profit organizations that provide educational and training services.
 However, because of its fragmented nature, system-level data about the US workforce development training providers is sparse or incomplete.
 Therefore, we have limited information about the options available to workers looking to gain job-relevant skills.
 We compile and analyze a novel dataset that describes the nature and location of nearly 17,000 training providers.
 First, we create a taxonomy of organizations, including institutions of higher education, apprenticeship programs offered by employers and unions, non-profit job training programs, and for-profit training programs.
 Then, we analyze how job training offerings differ across locations (states and local labor markets), and how the skills they teach align with in-demand jobs.
 We also focus on the equity of these job training offerings by utilizing a model that maps training seekers' choice sets.
 Additionally, we analyze whether non-higher education organizations are more likely to be present in areas that are underserved by public options such as community colleges.

-Check out the interactive data portal at https://workforcealmanac.com/, and our accompanying working paper here.
+Check out the interactive data portal at https://workforcealmanac.com/, and our accompanying working papers here & here.

 Workforce Development: